MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/transition-from-codeunit1.md

 ms.prod: "dynamics-nav-2018"
 author: jswymer
 ---
-# Transitioning from Codeunit 1
+# Transitioning from Codeunit 1 to System Codeunits

 With [!INCLUDE[prodshort](../developer/includes/prodshort.md)], codeunit 1 **Application Management** has been removed and replaced with new System codeunits.
 No functionality has been removed by this change.
 All system method triggers, event publishers, and their code have been moved to other codeunits.